What is acceptance and commitment therapy?

 - What happened years ago is not happening right now.

-These are just some examples of what a therapist would ask you to say to yourself during these moments.
+These are just some examples of what an acceptance and commitment therapy (ACT) therapist might ask you to say to yourself during these moments.
 Use whichever ones work best while you're focusing on being mindful.

-Imagine being able to quiet those intrusive thoughts that plague you during the day and trade them for your surroundings.
-There's a sense of calmness in this action.
-You feel lighter, perhaps even a bit more in control of your own body and breathing than you thought.
-Your shoulders relax, and your head starts to feel clear.
+Imagine being able to quiet those intrusive thoughts that plague you during the day and trade them for your surroundings in the present moment.
+There can be a sense of calmness in this action.
+You may feel lighter, perhaps even a bit more in control of your own body and breathing than you thought.
+You may feel your shoulders relax and your head start to feel clear.
 You can hear yourself breathe through the silence surrounding you.
-This is what being mindful feels like.

 To achieve a state of mindfulness, one must focus on the present situation.
 What do you hear?
 What can you smell?
 Is there something in your vision or have you closed your eyes to focus more on your other senses?
 Are you cold or warm?
 How does your food taste?
 These sensations aren't to prompt more emotions, but to help diffuse the unfavorable ones.
 Once you can separate yourself from those uncomfortable feelings, you can focus more on going about your day without them.